-The last poll on the website asked which snake handling equipment you prefer, Stump Ripper or Snake Hook.
+The last poll on our site asked which snake-handling equipment you prefer, Stump Ripper or Snake Hook.
 The results were split 50/50.
 I can see the benefit of both instruments.
 I personally own a FurMont Reptile Hooks “The Stump Ripper” made by Fuhrman Diversified, Inc. which I’ve had for eight years.
 I have a stump ripper instead of a snake hook because I find it more useful in the field since I can turn over rocks and logs with it and keep my hands out of places where venomous snakes might take refuge.
-However, when I’m handling snakes indoors, say in a lab or a pet shop, I use a snake hook.
+However, when I’m handling snakes indoors, say in a lab, I use a snake hook.
 I find it’s easier to maneuver a snake with a hook compared to the stump ripper but I’ll never give up my stump ripper.